LahessAimere/CleanFolder/README.md

 - Automatically sorts files into categories such as "Images," "Documents," "Archives," and "Executables."
 - Moves files into corresponding subfolders based on their extensions.
 - Creates subfolders if they do not already exist.
+- Ignores the script file itself, ensuring it won't be moved.
+- Ignores README files to avoid sorting them.
+- Supports both absolute paths and the current directory for easy use.

 ## Supported File Types :
 - Images : ```.jpg, .jpeg, .png, .gif, .bmp```